Coca production in Colombia: Coca eradication programs

 The aerial spraying of glyphosate herbicide is one of the most controversial methods of coca eradication.
 It has taken place because of Colombia's willingness to cooperate with the US in the militarized eradication of coca after signing Plan Colombia in 2000.
 Colombia is the only country in the world that permits aerial-spraying of drug producing crops.
 In many cases the spraying is carried out by American contractors, such as DynCorp.

-Colombia rejects threats and blackmail of the United States of America after the threat of Donald Trump to decertify the country as a partner in counter-narcotics efforts.
+Colombia rejects threats of the United States of America after the threat to decertify the country as a partner in counter-narcotics efforts.

 Environmental effects

 The Colombian landscape is damaged through the constant deforestation caused by clear cutting fields for coca cultivation and by coca eradication.
 Soil erosion and the chemical pollution caused by aerial spraying of glyphosate herbicide have negative effects on Colombia's environment and people.

 Plots denuded of coca plants are abandoned and cause serious problems with erosion during seasonal rains.
 Because of the continuous high demand for coca, once a plot is destroyed, planters simply move further into the forest, clearing new lands for coca production.
 This vicious cycle of unsustainable cultivation-eradication has caused the environment in coca producing zones to suffer substantial decline.

 Aerial spraying has been repeatedly condemned by human rights and environmental activists, because of its effect on human populations and local soil and water systems.
 In December 2000, Dutch journalist Marjon van Royen found that "because the chemical is sprayed in Colombia from planes on inhabited areas, there have been consistent health complaints [in humans].
 Burning eyes, dizziness and respiratory problems being most frequently reported."
 In some areas, 80 percent of the children of the indigenous community fell sick with skin rashes, fever, diarrhoea and eye infections.
 Because the glyphosate is sprayed from the air, there is a much higher chance of human error when spraying suspected illegal coca plantations.
 In many cases the wrong fields are sprayed, resulting in not only a total loss of the farmer's crop, but the loss of that field altogether as nothing will grow, where the herbicide has been sprayed.
 Though official documentation of the health effects of glyphosate spraying in Colombia are virtually non-existent, neighbouring Ecuador has conducted studies to determine the cause of mysterious illnesses amongst people living along the border of Colombia and has since demanded that no aerial sprayings occur within 10 km of the border because of the damages caused to people, animals and environment in that area.